-Remains of 14 Srebrenica victims to be buried 29 years after genocide
+Remains of 14 Srebrenica victims buried 29 years after genocide

 Bosnian Serb wartime political leader Radovan Karadzic and his military commander, Ratko Mladic, were both convicted of and sentenced for the genocide in Srebrenica by a special UN war crimes tribunal in The Hague.

-In all, the tribunal and courts in the Balkans have sentenced close to 50 Bosnian Serb wartime officials to more than 700 years in prison for the genocide.
+In total, the tribunal and courts in the Balkans have sentenced almost 50 Bosnian Serb wartime officials to more than 700 years in prison for the genocide.

 Yet, many who are believed to have committed or were involved in the genocide have not been prosecuted.